| Julius

 would be added, giving a total occupation on the wall of roughly 9,000

+throughout.
 After Hadrian died, a new ambitious line of fortification was set up further

 north: the Antonine Wall named after the Emperor who planned it.
 However